 Oregon Impact in partnership with numerous public safety agencies have conducted a variety of graphic, hard-hitting and life-like DUII crash reenactments before more than 30,000 high school students.
 We work with the students participating in the program at each school to present a live DUI crash reenactment in real time.
 From the sound of the crash to the last fatality being removed in a body bag, students see for themselves the consequences of one bad choice.

 Mobile Educational Crash Car Trailer

-Designed to start conversations with young drivers our Mobile Educational Crash Car Trailer contains a car from a fatality accident in Oregon City.
+Designed to start conversations with young drivers our Mobile Educational Crash Car Trailer contains a car from a fatality crash in Redmond.
 For most of us, we will never see a car that has been in a terrible crash.
-In this case you can see close up the devastation that a distracted driver can cause.
+In this case you can see close up the devastation that a impaired driver can cause.
 This stand-alone exhibit has been used by parents to initiate talking with their children about the dangers of impaired and distracted driving.